salesforce/refocus-ldk/README.md

 The LDK lets you build and test a lens quickly and iteratively, *without* having to install it into a running Refocus application.
 The LDK also provides some dummy datasets and simulates realtime events so you can test how your lens handles hierarchy data and realtime events.

+The LDK comes with an "Example" lens pre-installed in the `./Lenses` directory--you can use this to get familiar with how a lens works or as a jumping-off point for developing your own lens.

 ### Install

 ```